 \subsection{Palm Detection and Localization}

-Research on palm detection has evolved from traditional machine learning to deep learning approaches.
+Research on palm detection has evolved from traditional machine learning to deep learning approaches, as also seen more broadly in remote sensing~\cite{yang2026superpixel, cui2024superpixel, polk2023unsupervised, camalan2022change}.
 The early methods were often based on rules or relied on sliding windows with convolutional networks, and were developed primarily for structured plantations such as oil palms and date palms~\cite{li2016deep, gibril2021deep}.
 Although these approaches achieved reasonable performance in uniform settings, they often required extensive post-processing and struggled to generalize to natural forests.
 In parallel, object detection itself has advanced rapidly, moving from early region-based methods to efficient single-shot detectors and, more recently, transformer-based architectures, greatly expanding the toolkit for ecological applications~\cite{zou2023object}.
-While recent progress in UAVs and high–resolution imagery has lowered the barrier for analyzing naturally occurring palms at landscape scales, the task remains far from straightforward, as heterogeneous canopies and complex backgrounds continue to pose challenges~\cite{cui2025detection}.
+Although recent progress in UAVs and high–resolution imagery has lowered the barrier to analyzing naturally occurring palms at landscape scales, the task remains far from straightforward, as heterogeneous canopies and complex backgrounds continue to pose challenges~\cite{cui2025detection}.

 Motivated by these advances, studies have shifted from structured plantations to natural tropical forests.
 Palm crowns are identified and delineated from UAV imagery in~\cite{tagle2019identifying} using an object-based workflow that integrates color and textural features with GIS tools.
-Individual tree detection and species classification of Amazonian palms are performed in~\cite{ferreira2020individual} by applying a fully convolutional network to UAV imagery with morphological refinements to separate overlapping crowns.
+Individual tree detection and species classification of Amazonian palms are performed in~\cite{ferreira2020individual} by applying a fully convolutional network to UAV images with morphological refinements to separate overlapping crowns.
 At the regional scale, canopy palm mapping is carried out in~\cite{wagner2020regional} using a U-Net model with high-resolution multispectral satellite imagery.
-Our previous work follows this line of research: PRISM introduces a modular pipeline that integrates detection, segmentation, and calibration, and is evaluated on a multi-site UAV orthomosaic dataset from 21 Ecuadorian locations~\cite{cui2025detection}.
-Extending this trajectory, we further couples PRISM with a Poisson–Gaussian reproduction model to simulate spatial distributions in wild forests~\cite{cui2025efficient}.
+Our previous work follows this line of research: PRISM introduces a modular pipeline that integrates detection, segmentation, and calibration, and was evaluated on a multi-site UAV orthomosaic dataset from 21 Ecuadorian locations~\cite{cui2025detection}.
+Extending this trajectory, we further coupled PRISM with a Poisson–Gaussian reproduction model to simulate spatial distributions in wild forests~\cite{cui2025efficient}.